mGresset/beelieve_in_ourselves/README.md

 Capture d'écran Ubidots et Sigfox

 ## Prospects for improvements

+As a future work, we could have done the GPS option to protect the system and alert the bee-keepers in case of theft.

 ## Conclusion
 ## Source codes

+We found some examples directly on the arduino application that helps to test the sensors.
+We used the following libraries :
+* [JULIAN A FAIIIIIIRE]
+*
 ## Bibliography

 * Solar Panel : https://www.gotronic.fr/art-cellule-solaire-sol2w-18995.htm